-You'll need to hire a WordPress expert or a team of WordPress experts who can set up the environment and do the rest of the work, so it probably costs you more than custom web development.
-Wordpress developers who create Wordpress websites know very little about coding websites (code is the framework that developers write basically to tell a website what to do, it's very complicated and requires a high skill set).
-WordPress only offers limited SEO optimization features in its packages, which isn't enough to help you rank on Google.
-Although many people tend to use WordPress for their business websites and consider it to be quite easy and understandable, in fact WordPress has a loose design and this causes numerous breakdowns of plugins and technology in general.
+Although WordPress is popular due to its simplicity and is considered an inexpensive way for businesses to start online, think twice before creating your business website on WordPress.
+It has a flexible design which triggers many interruptions in plugins and technology in general.
+Furthermore, you will need to hire a WordPress expert or team of experts who can set up the environment and do the rest of the work, so it will likely cost more than custom web development.
+WordPress developers who create WordPress websites know very little about coding websites (code is the framework that developers write basically to tell a website what to do).
+Additionally, WordPress only offers limited SEO optimization features in its packages which isn't enough to help you rank on Google.
+Dear users of WordPress and The Curious: What is WordPress anyway?
+It's more than just a CMS (a simple easy-to-use content management system), it's a CAREER for some people.